MSLNZ/rpi-ocr/docs/install.rst

    source rpi-ocr/rpi-setup.sh

-If you want to acquire images with the Raspberry Pi then you must have a desktop version of Raspbian_ installed (not the Lite version), you will need to attach a camera and enable the camera in the configuration settings.
+If you want to capture images with the Raspberry Pi then you will need to attach a camera and enable the camera in the configuration settings.

 There are various camera options available, such as,